Deardorff's Glossary of International Economics

 Invisible In referring to international trade, used as a synonym for "service."
 "Invisibles trade" is trade in services.
 Contrasts with visible.

-Invoice The itemized bill for a transaction, stating the nature of the transaction and its cost.
+Invoice The itemized bill for a transaction, stating the nature of the transaction and its price.
 In international trade, the invoice price is often the preferred basis for levying an ad valorem tariff.

 IOM International Organization for Migration